leofabri/hassio_appliance-status-monitor/README.md

 1. **Version 2.0.0 of 05/20/2022** - [**MAJOR**] Introduces some new features:

-   - **+ADDED+ Low Power Threshold wait and watch**: [@siklosi](https://community.home-assistant.io/t/detect-and-monitor-the-status-of-an-appliance-based-on-its-power-consumption-updated-v1-0-1/421670/4?u=leofabri) found that some appliances may intermittently absorb less than the Low Power Threshold, and that causes the automation to act like if multiple jobs were started and finished consecutively.
+   - **+ADDED+ Low Power Threshold -> job_completed inhibition**: [@siklosi](https://community.home-assistant.io/t/detect-and-monitor-the-status-of-an-appliance-based-on-its-power-consumption-updated-v1-0-1/421670/4?u=leofabri) found that some appliances may intermittently absorb less than the Low Power Threshold, and that causes the automation to act like if multiple jobs were started and finished consecutively.

       This version aims to fix this issue by waiting and checking if, during that period, the appliance's power consumption rises again.
       The only disadvantage here is that waiting for a long time means that a possible job length estimate is less accurate, because the state machine is not as reactive.